MichelleCCodes/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+React's useRouteMatch to guide users to a current URL the way Route works.
+You can incorporate useRouteMatch as its own component and have the hook match the URL without rendering a Route.

 1. How would you explain form validation to someone who has never programmed before?
+Form validation is a way to ensure that the user has filled out all required parts of a form.
+This will prevent the user from submitting an incomplete form, and the form will not submit without passing the validation.

 1. In 1-2 sentences, define end to end testing.
+End to end testing is creating a test to simulate the use of the application and test its functionality.
+End to end tests encapsulates the entire application, versus unit testing, which tests out specific parts of the whole application.

 ## Instructions